 I’m a winter girl through and through, but my goodness am I ready for spring now.
 I’m so excited.
 No can do though apparently.
 Have you heard the ‘Beast from the East’ returns this weekend?
 Please no!

 The Beast from the East!
 The last time I wrote, it hadn’t even hit us just yet!
 I’ve always loved snow.
 I couldn’t have hated it more by the end of that week.
 It’s not really the snow itself.
 I don’t mind trudging through it or sticking on the extra layers.
 It’s the fact that when it snows in the United Kingdom, the United Kingdom grinds to a halt.
 So many plans cancelled.
 So many journeys disrupted.

 It wasn’t all doom and gloom though…

 Friday night, at the tail end of this traumatic week, it was still snowing.
 I hated knowing I couldn’t go out even if I wanted to.
 I couldn’t stop thinking about that dinner and cinema trip that never happened, the shopping spree never had, the girl’s spa weekend that we’d had to call off!
 So, when two crazy friends of mine booked a cab and told me they were off out into town for drinks despite the weather, I couldn’t resist.
 SNOW, WHAT SNOW!?
 Yeah!
 Stuff you snow!
 The snow certainly didn’t stop us from having a truly FAB evening and I’m so glad we went.

-Sunday morning the snow was gone.
+Sunday morning, the snow was gone.
 I was so unbelievably happy.
-It’s been over a week since that glorious day.